 Can Ragdoll Cats Be Grey?

 Yes, Ragdolls can be grey.
-However, the official denomination will most likely be ‘blue’ when they are registered.
+However, the official denomination will most likely be ‘blue’ when registered.
 The grey Ragdoll is a dilute of the stronger-colored seal and chocolate Ragdolls.
-The seal Ragdoll is typically the most popular Ragdoll type among cat owners, with the blue one coming in close on the second position.
-The grey coat makes their blue eyes pop even more, making them absolutely stunning.
+The seal Ragdoll is typically the most popular Ragdoll type among cat owners, with the blue one coming in close in the second position.
+The grey coat makes their blue eyes pop even more, making them stunning.
+Sometimes the grey or the blue looks more “taupe” in color.

-The seal Ragdoll is typically the most popular Ragdoll type among cat owners, with the blue one coming in close on the second position.
-The grey coat makes their blue eyes pop even more, making them absolutely stunning.
-You’ll find this grey coloring around the nose area, the back and on the paw pads.
+The seal Ragdoll is typically the most popular Ragdoll type among cat owners, with the blue one coming in close in the second position.
+The grey coat makes their blue eyes pop even more, making them stunning.
+You’ll find this grey coloring around the nose area, the back, and the paw pads.
 This grey shading gradually turns to white towards the stomach area.
-These beautiful blue Ragdolls will often come in various patterns, such as Blue Tortie, Blue Colorpoint, Blue Lynx Mitted and Blue Lynx Bicolor.
+These beautiful blue Ragdolls will often come in various patterns, such as Blue Tortie, Blue Colorpoint, Blue Lynx Mitted, and Blue Lynx Bicolor.

-"Blue mitted" the color pattern of a Ragdoll cat which means that the body is bluish white, of a cold tone, which shades gradually to white toward the cat’s stomach and its chest.
-Its points are deep blue but it has white mitts at the end of its legs and its dominant eye color is also blue.
+“Blue mitted” is the color pattern of a Ragdoll cat which means that the body is bluish-white, of a cold tone, which shades gradually to white toward the cat’s stomach and chest.
+Its points are deep blue, but it has white mitts at the end of its legs, and its dominant eye color is also blue.
 As for the nose leather and the paw pads, these are slate-colored.
-Mitted Ragdolls are supposed to have a white chin - but some will have a dark chin - which is OK too - but not “show quality” by Ragdoll cat show standards.
+In addition, mitted Ragdolls are supposed to have a white chin – but some will have a dark chin – which is OK too – but not “show quality” by Ragdoll cat show standards.

-While we know that Ragdolls can certainly be black, whether or not they are “legitimate” still remains highly debatable.
+While we know that Ragdolls can undoubtedly be black, whether or not they are “legitimate” remains highly debatable.
 Black Ragdoll cats can exhibit all the breed-specific features, such as the large size, the silky coat texture, and unique personality, but they do not have the traditional Ragdoll points (mask, legs, ears, blue eyes, and tails).
-Black Ragdolls are also referred to as solid Ragdolls, precisely due to the absence of the points on their coats.
+Black Ragdolls are also referred to as solid Ragdolls due to the absence of points on their coats.
 As disambiguation, solid Ragdolls, meaning Ragdoll cats of a single color, are not only black.
-There are also solid Ragdolls that are of other colors specific to the breed, such as white, blue, or lilac.
+There are also solid Ragdolls of other colors specific to the breed, such as white, blue, or lilac.

 Moreover, there are black Ragdolls that are bi-colored.
 The most frequent combination of colors is black and white.
-While these do exhibit some points, the full array of Ragdoll-specific points is not present.
+While these exhibit some points, the full array of Ragdoll-specific points is absent.

-The controversy lies in the acceptance of black and other solid Ragdolls for official competitions.
-While more and more breeders are beginning to include solid Ragdolls, showing them in competitions is still not fully supported.
+The controversy lies in accepting black and other solid Ragdolls for official competitions.
+While more and more breeders are beginning to include solid Ragdolls, showing them in competitions still needs to be fully supported.
 According to the International Cat Association (TICA), non-pointed Ragdolls may only be shown as household pet in competitions.
-At the moment, they do not have official participation rights.
+Therefore, at the moment, they do not have official participation rights.

-Seal Ragdolls can come in a variety of patterns, but their dark brown fur is what makes them all seals.
+Seal Ragdolls can come in various patterns, but their dark brown fur makes them all seals.

 - Colorpoint